Cadet

-Presently, the cadet corps has 200 active members and falls under the direct command of Colonel Glyne V. Dunnah, a regular officer of the Antigua and Barbuda Defense Force (ABDF), and is a part of the ABDF.
-There are two categories in the Cadet Corps: Sea Cadets and Infantry Cadets.
-Ranks start from Recruit—WNCO.
+A cadet is a student or trainee within various organisations, primarily in military contexts where individuals undergo training to become commissioned officers.
+However, several civilian organisations, including civil aviation groups, maritime organisations, and police services, also designate their trainees as cadets.

+Armed forces

+In several military services, cadets, flight cadets, officer cadets, and gentleman/lady cadets may refer to recruits and students that are undergoing military training to become commissioned officers.
+The specific rank structure and responsibilities of cadets can vary among different military organisations.

 Australia

 In Australia, a cadet is an officer in training.
-The official rank is Officer Cadet (OCDT for members of the Australian Regular Army and OFFCDT for members of the Royal Australian Air Force), however OCDTs in the Royal Military College—Duntroon are referred to as staff cadet (Scdt) for historical reasons.
-A "cadet" can be a person aged between 12.5 and 19 who is a member of the Australian Defence Force Cadets (ADFC).
-The ADFC is composed of the Australian Army Cadets (AAC), Australian Navy Cadets (ANC), and Australian Air Force Cadets (AAFC), which are funded by the Australian Government via the Department of Defence.
+The official rank is Officer Cadet (OCDT for members of the Australian Regular Army and OFFCDT for members of the Royal Australian Air Force), but OCDTs in the Royal Military College–Duntroon are referred to as staff cadet (Scdt) for historical reasons.

-Other cadet movements include the St John Ambulance Cadets, and the South Australian Country Fire Service Cadets.
-The longest running cadet corps in Australia is The King's School Cadet Corps.

 Austria-Hungary

 In Austria-Hungary, the cadets of the Austro-Hungarian Army (1867–1918) wore the Feldwebel rank insignia on the gorget patch.
 The characteristic of the cadet ranks was the so-called distinction-galloon on the sleeve ends.
 It was similar to the feldwebel-galloon, however, from gold colour instead of emperor-yellow.
 The particular rank was added as well.

 Bangladesh

-The recruits of the Bangladesh Army, Bangladesh Navy and Bangladesh Air Force and trainees of Bangladesh Marine Academy are called Gentleman Cadets (GC).
-Students of Cadet Colleges and MCSK (Military Collegiate School Khulna) as well as those volunteering in Bangladesh National Cadet Corps (BNCC) are called cadets.
-There are 12 Cadet Colleges in Bangladesh, nine for men and three for women, first of which the with Faujdarhat Cadet College was established in 1958.
-BNCC, under the dual administration of the Ministry of Defence (MoD) and the Ministry of Education (MoE), promotes youth development movement in Bangladesh.
+The recruits of the Bangladesh Army, Bangladesh Navy, and Bangladesh Air Force are called Gentleman Cadets.
+Students of Cadet Colleges and Military Collegiate School Khulna.
+There are twelve Cadet Colleges in Bangladesh, nine for men and three for women.
+The first cadet college was Faujdarhat Cadet College, established in 1958.

-During the Bangladesh Liberation War, cadets of this organisation played an important role as freedom fighters, with a number of casualties.